North Close, Featherstone, Pontefract, West Yorkshire WF7 6BQ

 There are two types of reading book that your child may bring home:

 A reading practice book.
-This will be at the correct phonic stage for your child in EYFS and KS1 and the correct colour band for your child in KS2.
+This will be at the correct phonic stage for your child in EYFS and KS1.
 They should be able to read this fluently and independently.

 A sharing book.
 Your child will not be able to read this on their own.
 This book is for you both to read and enjoy together.